Jarrod Bowen: 2020–2022

 On 31 January 2020, Bowen signed for Premier League club West Ham United on a five-and-a-half-year contract, for a fee reported to be around £22 million.
 On 29 February, in his first start for West Ham, Bowen scored his first goal for the club, in a 3–1 win against Southampton.

 Bowen scored his first goals of the 2020–21 Premier League season on 27 September 2020, with two goals in a 4–0 win against Wolverhampton Wanderers, which was West Ham's first league win of the season.
 On 4 October, a week later, he added to his tally for the season, scoring the third goal in a 3–0 away win against Leicester City.
 During the second half of the season, Bowen scored three goals in three consecutive games, in a 3–3 draw against Arsenal and 3–2 wins over Wolves and Leicester, taking his tally up to eight goals for the season.

 Bowen scored his first goal in European football during the 2021–22 UEFA Europa League group stage in a 3–0 win over Genk on 21 October 2021.
-On 8 May 2022, Bowen recorded two assists against Norwich City, becoming the first West Ham player to record ten goals and ten assists in a season since Paolo Di Canio in the 1999–2000 season.
+On 8 May 2022, Bowen recorded two assists against Norwich City, becoming the first West Ham player to record ten goals and ten assists in a season since Dimitri Payet in the 2015–2016 season.
 A day later, Bowen was named as West Ham's players' player of the season.
 Bowen finished the 2021–22 season as West Ham's top scorer with 18 goals in all competitions, with 12 coming in the Premier League.